How Manuka honey can help protect you against COVID-19

 Studies on the effects of Manuka honey on COVID-19 need further exploration, but from research and anecdotal evidence, Manuka honey has shown potential medicinal value against some viruses.

 The key is to choose a quality Manuka honey with a high MGO and NPA rating.
-Biosota produces some of the rarest and strongest certified organic Manuka honey in the world with great amounts of MGO and NPA – it’s also a delicious, easy and ideal addition to your health and wellness regimen!
+Biosota produces some of the rarest and strongest certified organic Manuka honey in the world with great amounts of MGO and NPA – it’s also a delicious, easy and ideal addition to your health and wellness regime.

 *Note: This information should not be substituted for medical advice from a certified practitioner.
 Please consult your doctor if you experience any FLU or COVID-like symptoms.